adan-shaw/socket_basic/README.md

 # date: 2018/10/10
 #
 # just a basic demo about how to get peeraddr info
-# 1.demo_udp_basic.cpp for how udp get peeraddr info
+# 1.demo_udp_basic.cpp for how udp get peeraddr info.
-# 2.getnameinfo.cpp for how tcp get peeraddr info
+# 2.getnameinfo.cpp for how tcp get peeraddr info.
-# 3.udp_connect.cpp for how udp bind peeraddr info and using read/write as a io interface input/output operation
+# 3.udp_connect.cpp for how udp bind peeraddr info and using read/write as a io interface input/output operation.
+# 4.broadcast.cpp for how udp socket doing broadcast IO.
 #
 # and so basic, good for new guys.
 # welcome to share your idea with us.